 - Click to set the starting point in the desired position.
 A second angle icon immediately snaps to the camera path to indicate the segment end point (3).

 - Click to set the end point in the desired position.

 - A new angle icon is now attached to the cursor.
-If you wish to make further field of view changes, repeat steps 2-3.
+If you wish to make further field of view changes to another segment of your path, repeat the previous two steps.
 If you do not wish to make further changes, move the cursor off the drawing area or press the Esc key on you keyboard to release the tool.

 Example: A camera path in the 2D view with 1) playback starting point; 2) segment starting point; 3) segment end point, and 4) property box for setting the field of view between the two points.
 In this example, the path begins at a 60 degree field of view, which narrows down to 30 degrees at point 2.
 It then remains at 30 degrees until point 3 where it widens back up to 60 degrees.

 To select the segment of the path, you can left-click.
 This may initially select the entire path, so left-click again until just the segment is selected.
 Alternately, you can hold down Ctrl on your keyboard and right-click to see a list of all objects under your cursor and choose Change field of view event.